GretaCB/story-collab/README.md

 This repo is meant for Collaborative Storytelling.
 Each directory is a "Story" (in quotes, since "Story" can mean many things).

+It's kinda like that game where everyone sits in a circle, and someone starts the story with a sentence.
+Rotating around the circle, everyone takes a turn contributing a new piece to the story.

 # What do I do?

 ### To create a new story:
 - Peruse current issues for story ideas
-- Create a new directory, name it the title of the story
+- Create a new directory, and name it the title of the story
-- Create a new [Markdown (`.md`)](https://guides.github.com/features/mastering-markdown/) file, name it the title of the story
+- Create a new [Markdown (`.md`)](https://guides.github.com/features/mastering-markdown/) file, and name it the title of the story

 Have an idea for the beginning of a Story?